 Due to the elaborate behavior and structure, it is quite troublesome to detect this malware.
 It does not reveal any of its presence signs in the Activity Monitor, let alone iPhone devices which do not have such a tool.
 You will need to download additional programs for detection and perform certain steps.
 More information on Pegasus removal is provided here.

 As Android ransomware has become a common trend, one can assume that the time will come for iPhone devices as well.
 Such suspicions are not completely irrational as a few Mac ransomware samples were already released into the cyberspace.
 One of them pretends to be a tool called “Patcher” created for pirating software purposes.
 It is written with the Swift programming language.

 The malware was distributed via BitTorrent domains.
 It operates similarly to Windows-based crypto-malware as it hides in a .zip folder.
 The malware was not properly programmed as it had “buggy” transparent looks and failed managing decryption keys, which eventually resulted in the loss of decryption possibility.

 Unfortunately, it still encrypted users documents and photos.
 Though such malware samples have been found targeting Mac, iPhone users should become wary as well.

 Different malware threats are distributed via different channels.
-Earlier discussed iPHone adware and hijackers are spread via web scripts.
+Earlier discussed iPhone adware and hijackers are spread via web scripts.
 Since they are not visible for ordinary users, detecting them might be troublesome.
-On the other hand, you can limit the probability of such iPhone virus by avoiding to click on the links placed in the websites with gaming, gambling or other dubious content.
+On the other hand, you can limit the probability of such iPhone virus by avoiding clicking on the links placed in the websites with gaming, gambling or other dubious content.

 Regarding more elaborate malware, iPhone users may find this advice useful: